Helpful Links

 Mississippi

-*The Mississippi State Board of Contractors has reciprocal agreements with Alabama General Contractors Board, Alabama Electrical Contractors Board, Alabama Heating and Air Contractors Board, Arkansas Contractors Board, Georgia Board of Residential and General Contractors, Louisiana Contractors Board, North Carolina Electrical Contractors Board, South Carolina Contractors Board and Tennessee Contractors Board.
+Reciprocity: Alabama General Contractors Board, Alabama Electrical Contractors Board, Alabama Heating and Air Contractors Board, Arkansas Contractors Board, Georgia Board of Residential and General Contractors, Louisiana Contractors Board, North Carolina Electrical Contractors Board, South Carolina Contractors Board and Tennessee Contractors Board.
 If you have held a license in one of these states for three (3) consecutive years, the board may waive your trade exam.
 However, the Mississippi Law and Business Management exam is mandatory.

 Missouri

-Missouri has no statewide adoption of the NEC nor has any continuing education requirements.
-However, individual jurisdictions may set electrical licensing requirements.
-Currently, the state is reviewing this rule and has drafted proposed regulations to implement a statewide licensing system for electricians.
-Missouri Division of Professional Registration Website
+Method of CEU: Currently, the state is reviewing this rule and has drafted proposed regulations to implement a statewide licensing system for electricians.

 Montana

-*Montana has reciprocal arrangements with the following states: Alaska, Arkansas, Colorado, Idaho, Minnesota, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah and Wyoming.
+Reciprocity: Alaska, Arkansas, Colorado, Idaho, Minnesota, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah and Wyoming.

 Montana State Electrical Board